 Extension & Conversion

 The Old Windmill exists as a ruined, early 19C, red brick tower located close to the village of Appleton Roebuck, South West of the City of York.
-When our client purchased the Grade II Listed tower, planning permission and Listed Building Consent had already been granted to convert the abandoned mill into a private dwelling by means of a small, traditional style, extension to the building.
+When our client purchased the Grade II Listed tower, planning permission and Listed Building Consent had already been granted to convert the abandoned mill into a private dwelling by the means of a small, traditional style, extension to the building.

 The practice was commissioned to provide new contemporary architectural design proposals for the conversion of the ruined mill that accommodated sustainable energy supplies, and that provided a more reasonable level of functional accommodation.